SuperCowPowers/workbench/docs/glue/index.md

 ## SageWorks Glue Example
 Anyone familiar with a typical Glue Job should be pleasantly surpised by how simple the example below is.
 Also SageWorks allows you to test Glue Jobs locally using the same code that you use for script and Notebooks (see [Glue Testing](#glue-job-local-testing))
 !!!tip "Glue Job Arguments"
     AWS Glue Jobs take arguments in the form of **Job Parameters** (see screenshot above).
-There's a SageWorks utility function `glue_args_to_dict` that turns these Job Parameters into a nice dictionary for ease of use.
+There's a SageWorks utility function `get_resolved_options` that turns these Job Parameters into a nice dictionary for ease of use.

 ```py title="examples/glue_hello_world.py"
 import sys